Almost sure diffusion approximation in averaging via rough paths theory: Strong approximations for sums

 Now Theorem \ref{thm3.8} provides us with random vectors $W_k,\, k\geq 1$ satisfying the properties (i)--(iii), in particular, the random vector $W_k$ has the mean zero Gaussian distribution with the covariance matrix $\vs$, it is independent of $W_1,...,W_{k-1}$ and the property (iii) holds true with

 Next, we choose $\be>160d$ which gives

 for all $k\geq 1$ where $C_8>0$ does not depend on $k$.

-Next, let $W(t),\, t\geq 0$ be a $d$-dimensional Brownian motion with the covariance matrix $\vs$.
+Next, let $W(t),\, t\geq 0$ be a $e$-dimensional Brownian motion with the covariance matrix $\vs$ at the time 1.
 Then the sequence of random vectors $\tilde W_k=(n_k-m_{k-1})^{-1/2}(W(n_k)-W(m_{k-1})),\, k=1,2,...$ and $W_k,\, k\geq 1$ have the same distributions.
-Moreover, we can redefine the process $\xi(n),\,-\infty<n<\infty$ and choose a Brownian motion $W(s),\, s\geq 0$ (with the covariance matrix $\vs$) preserving their distributions so that the joint distribution of the sequences of pairs $(V_k,W_k)$ and of $(\tilde V_k,\tilde W_k)$, where $\tilde V_k$ is constructed as $V_k$ but using the redefined process $\xi(n)$, will be the same.
+Moreover, we can redefine the process $\xi(n),\,-\infty<n<\infty$ and choose a Brownian motion $W(s),\, s\geq 0$ (with the covariance matrix $\vs$ at the time 1) preserving their distributions so that the joint distribution of the sequences of pairs $(V_k,W_k)$ and of $(\tilde V_k,\tilde W_k)$, where $\tilde V_k$ is constructed as $V_k$ but using the redefined process $\xi(n)$, will be the same.
 Indeed, by the Kolmogorov extension theorem (see, for instance, \cite{Bil}) such pair of processes exists if we impose consistent restrictions on their joint finite dimensional distributions.
-But since the pair of processes $\xi(n),\, n\geq 0$ and $W_k,\, k\geq 1$ satisfying the conditions of Theorem \ref{thm3.8} exist as asserted there, these conditions are consitent and the required pair of processes indeed exists.
-From now on we will drop tildes and denote $(n_k-m_{k-1})^{-1/2}(W(n_k)-W(m_{k-1}))$ by $W_k$ which is supposed to satisfy (\ref{3.17}) with $\vr_k$ satisfying (\ref{3.18}).
+But since the pair of processes $\xi(n),\, n\geq 0$ and $W_k,\, k\geq 1$ satisfying the conditions of Theorem \ref{thm3.8} exist as asserted there, these conditions are consistent and the required pair of processes indeed exists.
+A more precise justification of this relies on Lemma A1 from \cite{BP}.
+Namely, let $R$ be the joint distribution of the process $\xi(n),\,-\infty<n<\infty$ and of the sequence $W_k,\, k\geq 1$ and let $\tilde R$ be the joint distribution of the sequence $\tilde W_k,\, k\geq 1$ and a $e$-dimensional Brownian motion $W(t),\, t\geq 0$ with the covariance matrix $\vs$ at the time 1.
+Since the second marginal of $R$ coincides with the first marginal of $\tilde R$, it follows by Lemma A1 of \cite{BP} that the process $\xi$ and the sequence $W_k,\, k\geq 1$ can be redefined on a richer probability space where there exists a Brownian motion $W(t),\, t\geq 0$ with the covariance matrix $\vs$ (at the time 1) such that $W_k=(n_k-m_{k-1})^{-1/2}(W(n_k)-W(m_{k-1}))$, and so from now on we will rely on this equality and assume that these $W_k$'s satisfy (\ref{3.17}) with $\vr_k$ satisfying (\ref{3.18}).
 It follows by the Borel-Cantelli lemma that there exists a random variable $D=D(\om)<\infty$ a.s. such that

 Now we can obtain the following result. \begin{lemma} With probability one,

 for some $\del>0$ which does not depend on $N$. \end{lemma} \begin{proof} We have

 where by (\ref{3.8}) and (\ref{3.19}),